tjmahr/dissertation/docs/15-aim1-notebook.md

 between age-4 and age-5 is that the foil effect becomes more pronounced at age 5.

-Talking points:
+**Summary**.
+Children demonstrated early looks the phonological foil, peaking around 800 ms after word onset.

-  - Children increased their relative looks to the phonological foil with each year of the study.
+Children increased their relative looks to the phonological foil with each year of the study.
 Although they looked to the target more quickly and more reliably with each of the study, the advantage of the phonological foil over the unrelated image increased with each year.
 Thus, the children became more sensitive to the phonological cohort words as they grew older.

+Talking points:

   - There is hardly an effect of the phonological foil during timepoint 1.
 There are a few ways to interpret this finding.
 The first may be artefactual.
 The stimuli were re-recorded at timepoint 2 so the timepoint 1 stimuli were